 We are the ONLY registered charity in the UK which is dedicated to helping stop the needless slaughter of the South African Rhino by illegal poachers.
-We have also set up ‘Poached Rhino Trust in SA’ (with PBO status pending) with 5 trustees which includes two of the UK trustees.
+We have also set up ‘Poached Rhino Trust in SA’ (with full NPO and PBO status) with 6 trustees which includes four of the UK trustees.
 This is to make sure we are working on the ground in SA to make sure all the money that is donated will reach the appropriate projects (see projects page).

 We are a small charity who are rapidly growing but without the large conglomerate / history / baggage or administration staff / costs .
 All members of the charity are volunteers, so we do not get paid and ALL travel expenses come out of our own pockets, therefore, 100% of your donations will go towards the saving of the Rhino in South Africa.
 You will also know where your money is actually going and what it is being spent on.